What is Pectus Excavatum?

 Diagnosis is made by looking at your chest.
 Other tests may be necessary to look at your heart and lungs, especially if considering treatment.

-• For those affected more severely and those not keen on surgery, we offer a Vacuum Bell device.
+• For some children and young people we will offer a Vacuum Bell device.

-• Surgery is normally reserved for the more severe cases, after completing full assessment and if deemed suitable.
-Typically, we undertake the Nuss Operation.
+Surgery is only required for more complex cases, after completing a full assessment process and ensuring this is the right option for the young person.
+Typically, we would undertake the Nuss Operation.